Distributed Load Balancing with Workload-Dependent Service Rates: Overloaded System in Fluid Regime Under GMSR

 When the system is not overloaded, i.e., the fluid optimization problem \eqref{eq: FLU} is feasible, all policies that can stabilize the system also maximize throughput, which equals the total arrival rates.
 That is, all feasible solutions to \eqref{eq: FLU} are optimal to \eqref{eq: FLU TP}.
 However, when the system cannot be fully stabilized, the optimal service rate vector saturates some backends at their capacity $\mu_b(\infty)$.

 We now establish the optimality of GMSR through several key results. \begin{lemma} For any online policy $\pi$,

-where $N_b(i)$ denote the number of jobs at backend $b$ at time period $i$ in the discrete-time stochastic model. \end{lemma} This lemma establishes that $\textsf{OPT-TP}$ provides an upper bound on the throughput achievable by any online policy.
-We next show that GMSR can achieve this maximum throughput in the fluid model. \begin{proposition}[Throughput Optimality] Each solution $\bN(\cdot)$ of the differential inclusion with any initial state $\bN(0)$ satisfies

-where $\bm{L}^*$ is an optimal solution to $\textsf{OPT-TP}$. \end{proposition} We defer the precise values of the equilibrium service rates $\bm{L}^*$ under GMSR to Theorem \ref{thm: general N convergence result} in Appendix \ref{apx: overload system}, and focus on discussing the properties of $\bm{L}^*$ here.
+where $N_b(i)$ denotes the number of jobs at backend $b$ at time period $i$ in the discrete-time stochastic model. \end{lemma} This lemma establishes that $\textsf{OPT-TP}$ provides an upper bound on the throughput achievable by any online policy.
+We next show that GMSR can achieve this maximum throughput in the fluid model. \begin{proposition}[Throughput Optimality] Each solution $\bN(\cdot)$ of the differential inclusion with any initial state $\bN(0)$ satisfies $\lim_{t\to\infty} \mu_b(N_b(t)) = L_b^*$ for every $b\in \mB$, where $\bm{L}^*$ is an optimal solution to $\textsf{OPT-TP}$. \end{proposition} We defer the precise values of the equilibrium service rates $\bm{L}^*$ under GMSR to Theorem \ref{thm: general N convergence result} in Appendix~\ref{apx: overload system}, and focus on discussing the properties of $\bm{L}^*$ here.
 Note that multiple optimal service rates typically exist for \eqref{eq: FLU TP}, as the objective function only concerns maximizing total throughput.
 Therefore, the marginal impact on the throughput of routing one additional unit of job to any backend (when service capacity permits) is the same across backends, creating flexibility in how jobs are distributed among backends.
 This is in stark contrast to \eqref{eq: FLU}, where the marginal impact is different due to the concavity of service rate functions, forcing a unique optimal workload.
 Among all optimal solutions to \eqref{eq: FLU TP}, our policy GMSR will induce the system to converge to one satisfying the following two properties.